SunSundr/rsschool-devops-course-tasks/README.md

 - Update plugins via Jenkins UI: Manage Jenkins → Plugins
 - Restart Jenkins: `kubectl rollout restart statefulset/jenkins -n jenkins`

+### Jenkins Pipeline

+A complete CI/CD pipeline for Flask application deployment has been implemented using Jenkins.
+The pipeline includes stages for building, testing, security scanning, Docker image creation, and Kubernetes deployment.

+For detailed instructions on setting up and using the Jenkins pipeline, see [JENKINS_PIPELINE_README.md](JENKINS_PIPELINE_README.md).

 ### Cloud Deployment

 **Note**: Cloud deployment configuration is included but not tested.
 The setup includes: